Resources

 • Mental Health America (formerly known as the National Mental Health Association) is the country’s leading nonprofit dedicated to helping ALL people live mentally healthier lives.

-• Survivorsofsuicide.com.
-The purpose of the Survivors Of Suicide web site is to help those who have lost a loved one to suicide resolve their grief and pain in their own personal way.
+• Survivorsofsuicide.comhelps family and friends who have lost a loved one to suicide resolve their pain and grief in their own personal way.

-• American Association of Suicidology (AAS) The goal of AAS is to understand and prevent suicide.
+• American Association of Suicidology (AAS) is a mental health organization looking to understand and prevent suicide.

-• The Suicide Prevention Action Network (SPAN USA) is a 501(c)(3) organization dedicated to preventing suicide through public education and awareness, community action and federal, state and local grassroots advocacy.
+• The Suicide Prevention Action Network (SPAN USA) is an organization dedicated to preventing suicide through national awareness and education, community action and national, state and local grassroots advocacy.

-• TSPN is a grass-roots association which includes counselors, mental health professionals, physicians, clergy, journalists, social workers, and law enforcement personnel, as well as survivors of suicide and suicide attempts.
+• TSPN is a grass-roots association which includes counselors, mental health professionals, doctors, clergy, journalists, social workers, and law enforcement personnel, as well as survivors of suicide attempts and suicide.

-• CrisisLink saves lives and prevents tragedies.
-We give vital support to those facing life crises, trauma and suicide, and provide information, education and links to community resources to empower people to help themselves.
+• CrisisLink prevents tragedies and saves lives giving important support to those facing life crises, trauma and suicide providing information, education and links to community resources empowering people to help themselves.